MaksimDzhangirov/backendBankExample/docs/part33-eng.md

 ![](../images/part33/11.png)

-Then voila, the email has been successfully verified.
+Then voilà, the email has been successfully verified.

 ![](../images/part33/12.png)